erengaygusuz/VisitorBook/README.md

 * You can try the live version of the project at the following address:
 * Link: https://visitor-book.erengaygusuz.com.tr

-* You can register the system as a Visitor, request for Visitor Recorder Account or try as a Admin with using information below
+* You can register the system as a Visitor, request for Visitor Recorder Account or try as an Admin with using information below

 * Email: ``` admin@gmail.com ```
 * Password: ``` 12345 ```